CristopherAfonso/Academic-Projects/README.md

 Personal information has been removed from the public versions.

-The intellectual property of both works remains with the original author.
+All rights regarding these works remain with the author.